A Brief Introduction to Demography

 What to bring: a laptop with a USB-A port (all course materials are supplied by USB stick), and with Microsoft Excel installed; notepad and pen if you would like to take notes; bottle of water

-All participants receive: (1) pdf copies of the course slides; (2) Excel workbooks with exercises and worked examples, and (3) suggested readings and information sources.
+All participants receive: (1) copies of the course slides; (2) Excel workbooks with exercises and worked examples, and (3) suggested readings and information sources.
 Please note that refreshments and lunch are not included.

 Benefits of the course: After completing this course you will: